MattColu/mattcolu.github.io/projects/Tetris.markdown

     <figure>
         <iframe src="https://drive.google.com/file/d/1Os2hd0Nc4xrF_XHtmU3IijbjE22_W6rJ/preview" width="640" height="360" allowfullscreen="allowfulscreen"></iframe>
         <figcaption>A gameplay demonstration of the single player and multiplayer modes, settings menu and music.
-        <br/> Two other boards are off-screen and are operated by me.
+        <br> Two other boards are off-screen and are operated by me.
 Each player has a miniature view of all opponents and an active target (flashing frame, not demonstrated).
-        <br/> As an aside, since the CPU processes both graphics and audio, and screen updates are very time-consuming (despite optimizations), the audio noticeably stops when clearing lines.</figcaption>
+        <br> As an aside, since the CPU processes both graphics and audio, and screen updates are very time-consuming (despite optimizations), the audio noticeably stops when clearing lines.</figcaption>
     </figure>
 </div>
 ___